-hristmas decorations don’t need to be expensive or extravagant.
-This simple DIY ornament garland is cheap and quick to make and will look lovely year after year.
-Note: This post may contain affiliate links.
-Please read my disclosures for more information.
+Christmas decorations don’t need to be expensive or extravagant.
+Learn how to make simple DIY ornament garland that’ll look lovely year after year!

 Does the thought of decking your halls in layers of evergreens, ribbon, and faux snow the moment Thanksgiving leftovers are consumed leave you excited yet filled with stress?